The Canadian Alps

 Experience the Icefields:

-• Relax each evening in your private room.
+Relax each evening in your private room.
 Enjoy your private room.
 Lodging along the Parkway is limited and a mix of lodges and hotels.
-If you prefer, you can bring roommates for significant savings.
+If you prefer, you can share with several roommates for significant savings.

-• Pedal without worrying about peak fitness.
+Pedal without worrying about peak fitness.
 Like all Pedalstroke Tours, you can choose your daily distance.
-The grades on Icefields Parkway stretch for miles and you’ll experience 6% grades, higher altitude ( 4,000 - 7,000 feet), and descents which will require good bike handling skills.
-To enjoy this tour we recommend arriving in good fitness.
+The grades on Icefields Parkway stretch for miles and you’ll experience an occasional 6% grade, higher altitude ( 4,000 - 7,000 feet), and descents which will require good bike handling skills.
+While you won’t need peak fitness to enjoy this tour, we recommend arriving in good fitness.
 Each day has route options to meet your mood and condition.
-On long uphill routes, where possible, we include an option to shuttle close to the top and reduce the climb.
+On long uphill routes, where possible, we include an option to shuttle close to the top to reduce the climb.
 Choose your daily distance simply by letting the Pedalstroke team know what you’ve chosen for the next day and of course you can always sit out any day.

 General Itinerary